Speak to an expert today 01270 440 341 020 3633 2107

 arrow

-A risk assessment is a formal system put in place to identify any potential hazards in the workplace.
-A risk assessment will detail how these hazards may cause harm and what can be done to reduce the possibility of these hazards causing harm.
+A health and safety risk assessment is a formal system put in place to identify any potential hazards in the workplace.
+A risk assessment will detail how these hazards may cause harm and what can be done to reduce this possibility.
 All workplaces are required by law to have a risk assessment and employers must understand how to complete a risk assessment.

-Your employer is responsible for organising any relevant risk assessments, including a remote working risk assessment.
-This may mean appointing someone within the organisation, for example a HR executive, to complete any risk assessments.
-Every business should also have a health and safety file.
-Your employer may also choose to outsource risk assessments to ensure they have a thorough and robust health and safety risk assessment procedure in place.
+Employers are responsible for organising risk assessments, including a remote working risk assessment.
+This may mean appointing someone within the organisation, or possibly outsourcing to external experts.
+Every business should also have a health and safety file

 What To Include In A Work From Home Risk Assessment?